near/docs/docs/tutorials/contracts/guest-book.md

 export default App;
 ```

 So, a couple of things to point out:

 ```js
 const SUGGESTED_DONATION = '0';
 const BOATLOAD_OF_GAS = Big(3).times(10 ** 13).toFixed();
 ```

 We set some constants.
-The first being a default donation amount.
-The user can attach a deposit to their message, or post it for free.
+The first being a default donation amount,`SUGGESTED_DONATION`.
+The user has the option to attach a deposit to their message.
 It will look like this in the browser:

 ![Guest Book UI Donation Field](/docs/assets/guest-book_fe_form_donation.jpg)

-We also set our max allowed prepaid gas at, well, 3 with 13 zeros after it.
+We also set our max allowed prepaid gas at 30000000000000.

 Even with minimal understanding of React, it's not hard to guess what the bulk of the code is doing here.

-We see that `Form`, `Message`, and `SignIn` are imported components, but `App.js` mainly serves as conduit between our backend (smart contracts), and our front end (what the user sees and interacts with), handling the events and "controlling" how data is passed to and from our smart contracts.
+`App.js` mainly serves as conduit between our backend (smart contracts), and our front end (what the user sees and interacts with), handling the events and "controlling" how data is passed to and from our smart contracts.
+Some of the main features wired to our controller are:

 * User can log in/out.
 * User can submit a message.